 - Ensure all customers receive their deliveries

-Similar to a HGV driver, there is not many requirements needed to become a Multi Drop Driver, however there are a couple, so take a look…
+Similar to an HGV driver, there are not many requirements needed to become a Multi Drop Driver, however, there are a couple, so take a look…

 - Physically fit to be able to lift the goods you are transporting on and off the vehicle